How to plant box hedge

 When determining spacing, consider the mature size of your box hedge plants.
 A general rule of thumb is to space plants approximately 12 inches apart, but this may vary depending on the specific variety you choose.
 Consulting a gardening guide or speaking with a horticulturist can help you determine the optimal spacing for your desired hedge height.

-See also How to take cuttings from pelargoniums
+See also How to hire self-employed staff

 When selecting plants, look for healthy specimens that have evenly colored foliage and no signs of disease or pests.
 Avoid plants with wilted or yellowing leaves, as these could indicate underlying health issues.